GCBallesteros/NotebookNavigator.nvim/README.md

     add_cell_before = "a",
     add_cell_after = "b",
   },
+  -- The repl plugin with which to interface
+  -- Current options: "iron" for iron.nvim, "toggleterm" for toggleterm.nvim,
+  -- or "auto" which checks which of the above are installed repl_provider = "auto",
 }
 ```

 ## Dependencies
-The only hard dependency is on `iron.nvim` which provides the REPL, although
+The only REPL options are currently `iron.nvim` or `toggleterm.nvim` which are automatically detected
+if installed.
-support for others like `conjure` or `yarepl` may be added if people want them
+Support for others like `conjure` or `yarepl` may be added if people want them
 or are willing to send in PRs.

 Commenting cells of code depends on an external plugin.
 Either